-Chris and Amy are an award winning duo who have been capturing weddings on video for over a decade.
+An award winning wedding duo who have been capturing weddings on film for over a decade.

 My name is Chris and together with my partner Amy I run W4 Wedding Films.